 A SPARQL query is a request for data or information from a knowledge graph.
 Queries retrieve and model data stored within RDFox.
 SPARQL queries can also contain subqueries and filters which enable the user to make their query more specific, ultimately improving their ability to obtain information from the RDF graph database.

 You can interact with RDFox through the command line interface, referred to as the shell, or through a web interface, named the RDFox console.
 The shell can also be accessed through an integrated development environment (IDE) for example, Visual Studio Code.

 Queries can be typed or pasted directly into the shell or in the RDFox console.
-The RDFox console is a user interface which was launched with Version 3.
+The RDFox console is a user interface which was launched with Version 3 and has seen many improvements since!
 It is optimised for query writing and provides graph visualisation.
 At present, the RDFox console can be used for SELECT queries only, whilst the shell can be used for all query types outlined in this article.